Biden’s special envoy urges North Korea to return to talks

 After meeting with senior South Korean diplomat Noh Kyu-duk, Kim reiterated that the Biden administration has no hostile intent toward North Korea and that the joint drills are routine and defensive in nature.

-Kim and Noh told reporters that they discussed expanding humanitarian assistance to North Korea and other possible ways to facilitate diplomacy.
-Kim also plans to meet Russian Deputy Foreign Minister Igor Morgulov, who is also visiting Seoul.
+Kim and Noh told reporters they discussed possible ways to facilitate diplomacy, including humanitarian cooperation with North Korea in providing anti-virus resources, sanitation and safe water.
+They did not announce any specific plans.

+Kim also is to meet Russian Deputy Foreign Minister Igor Morgulov, who is also visiting Seoul.

-“The United States does not have hostile intention for (North Korea).
-The ongoing combined military exercises are long-standing, routine and purely defensive in nature and support the security of both our countries,” Kim said.
-“I continue to stand ready to meet with my North Korean counterpart at anywhere and at any time.”
+“The United States does not have hostile intention for (North Korea,” Kim said.
+He said the joint U.S.-South Korea military exercises are “long-standing, routine and purely defensive in nature and support the security of both our countries.”

+“I continue to stand ready to meet with my North Korean counterpart at anywhere and at any time,” Kim said.

 Talks between the United States and North Korea have stalled since the collapse of a summit between former President Donald Trump and North Korean leader Kim Jong Un in 2019, when the Americans rejected the North’s demand for a major easing of economic sanctions in exchange for a partial reduction of its nuclear capabilities.